FRANKLIN THEN & NOW HISTORICAL TRAIL

 A BSA HISTORIC TRAIL

-The Boy Scouts of America Outdoor Department has awarded Franklin Then & Now Historical Trail status as a BSA Historic Trail.
+The Boy Scouts of America Outdoor Department has awarded Franklin Then & Now Historical Trail status as a BSA Historic Trail as can be seen here.
 To be granted this status, a trail must meet a stringent 24 point specification which proves its historical significance, safety, administration, and responsibility.

 This 10 mile hike explores the fascinating history of Franklin, Tennessee including the 1864 Battle of Franklin and many other historic and iconic places and events.
 It also shows the beauty and charm of today’s Franklin.
 Many of the sites you will visit are related to the Battle of Franklin, but other historical Franklin sites are also included.
 You will see cannons, antebellum homes, both a Civil War fort and cemetery, and historic monuments.
 The Franklin Then & Now Historical Trail was developed in 2016 by Wyatt Hall of Troop 137 in Franklin for his Eagle Scout project.

 The trail begins at Winstead Hill Park on Columbia Avenue (Hwy 31) south of the intersection with Mack Hatcher Parkway.
 There is parking available at Winstead Hill Park.
-The trail ends at the Old, Old Franklin Jail, which is now the home of Heritage Foundation at 112 Bridge Street.
-There is a free parking lot on Bridge Street beside the old jail and also a free parking garage on 2nd Avenue between Main Street and Church Street which is a couple of blocks away.
-Vehicles can be dropped off in the lot or garage prior to starting the trail to shuttle back to your vehicles at Winstead Park.
+The trail ends at the The Factory of Franklin at 230 Franklin Road.
+There is a free parking lot at The Factory but be aware that Saturdays from 8:00am until 1:00pm there is a Farmers Market at The Factory and if you get there after the start of that, you likely won't find a spot to park.
+If you plan on dropping a vehicle in this time period, I can offer alternatives.
+Vehicles can be dropped off in the lot prior to starting the trail to shuttle back to your vehicles at Winstead Park.

 Groups or individuals wishing to hike the trail need to complete and submit the application form.
 The application must be received one week prior to hike date to qualify for awards.
 The trail is free to hike.
 It is created by scouts, but it is open to all who wish to hike it.